 The school builds and sustains partnerships with the local community for the purpose of securing and utilizing resources to support the school and student acheivement by developing a plan of need with the details necessary to align the cost (request of donation) to the action it will be supporting and for publically thanking and acknowledging such gracious donators.
-This was evident with the partnership that the school developed last year between the District Office's ESOL Department, CenterState Bank, and Horizons Elementary in order to provide the Spanish-speaking parents with English tutoring.
-This program will continue this year as well.
+This was evident with the partnership that the school developed during 2013-14 between the District Office's ESOL Department, CenterState Bank, and Horizons Elementary in order to provide the Spanish-speaking parents with English tutoring.
 All of our donators are repeaters since it is clearly articulated to them what is needed... and why it is needed...and publically thanking them for the generous assistance.
 The school also taps into our parent resources by sponsoring monthly opportunities to come to the school for events specifically for parents and students.